 The more a spouse felt forced to retire, the greater the difficulty in adjusting (Szinovacz & Davey,2005; Van Solinge & Henkens, 2005).

-A retirement that is perceived as forced and premature bodes poorly for a happy marriage after retirement.
+A retirement that is perceived as forced and premature bodes poorly for a happy marriage.
 Most couples prefer to coordinate the timing of their retirement and enter this phase of life as a team (Wickrama et al., 2013).
 A stronger marriage after retirement takes both planning and teamwork.

 Frankly, the research on retirement and marriage varies widely in both quality and conclusions.
 Some studies play down the impact of retirement on intimate bonds, while some researchers describe both difficulties and opportunities that retirement offers for a deeper, more satisfying connection.